HARTLAB COLLABORATORS

 JENNIFER F. CHAN, PHD

-Jennifer F. Chan, Ph.D. (she/her) is a Postdoctoral Fellow in the HART Lab.
-Her dissertational research focus involved measures psychophysiological stress dysregulation (e.g., cortisol and cardiovascular), biofeedback and mental health (e.g., PTSD, depression, anxiety) in public safety personnel (PSP).
-Her current research focuses on developing heart rate fragmentation algorithms to identify burnout and adverse mental health from chronic stress, and the online application of an autonomic modulation training intervention to improve functional wellness capacity and resilience among PSP.
+Jennifer F. Chan, Ph.D. (she/her) was a Postdoctoral Fellow in the HART Lab.
+Her dissertation research involved measures psychophysiological stress dysregulation (e.g., cortisol and cardiovascular), biofeedback and mental health (e.g., PTSD, depression, anxiety) in public safety personnel (PSP) and university undergraduates.
+Her current research focuses on developing heart rate fragmentation algorithms to identify burnout and adverse mental health from chronic stress.

 Check out Jennifer’s publication in Psychoneuroendocrinology that received editor’s choice: Chan, J. F., Di Nota, P. M., Planche, K., Borthakur, D., Andersen, J. P. (2022).
 Associations between police lethal force errors, measures of diurnal and reactive cortisol, and mental health.
 Psychoneuroendocrinology, 142, 105789. doi:10.1016/j.psyneuen.2022.105789.